About

 Virtual: Students engage in authentic work practice with an industry partner online or virtually (i.e. Telehealth) with real clients or industry input.

-Entrepreneurship: Enables students to utilise resources, mentorship, space, and potential funding for involvement in the initial phases of launching new businesses or progressing external concepts that tackle real-world challenges, all while earning academic credit.
+Entrepreneurship: Provides students with access to resources, mentorship, workspace, and potential funding to develop new business ventures or external projects addressing real-world challenges, all while earning academic credit.

 The following sections have been designed to offer information and resources that support our university staff and industry partners in delivering WIL.